hiberabyss/ProjectConfig/README.md

 This plugin provide one command and one global variable:

 - `:ProjectConfig` this command will open the vim setting for this project
-- `g:project_root` this varialbe will save current project's root